Sörnäisten rantatie: History

+Merihaankatu was established between Sörnäisten rantatie and the new Hakaniemi Bridge in 2024.
+It was constructed primarily on the site of the large traffic ramps of the old Hakaniemi bridge.
+Merihaankatu intersects with Hakaniemenranta and transitions into Sörnäisten rantatie a little further north, near Miina Sillanpää Street and the Näkinsilta footbridge.
+Merihaankatu was opened to traffic on 20 May 2024, with the inauguration of the new Hakaniemi bridge.

 Tunnel plan

 There are plans to ease the traffic to the north to Hermannin rantatie with a tunnel.
 The planned 1.6 km long Sörnäinen tunnel would reach from Vilhonvuorenkatu near Sörnäisten rantatie to Hermanni to the south of Haukilahdenkatu.
 There are also plans to connect the tunnel to the proposed Helsinki central tunnel, which could continue all the way to Länsiväylä.